plastboks/Postquick/readme.md

 This is a simple try to automate my mail server install process.
 The goal of this project is get a full blooded mail server using postfix, dovecot, postgray, spamassassin + various admin tools up and running in minimum amount of time.

+OS
+==

+This script will mainly be written for Ubuntu 12.04 because of the wide support for this OS on different VPS providers.
+In the future a Arch Linux version might not be unheard of.

 Inspiration
 ===========